PHPCompatibility/PHPCompatibility/.github/CONTRIBUTING.md

     While a framework/CMS may have a certain minimum PHP version, projects based on the framework/CMS might have a different (higher) minimum PHP version.
     As support for overruling a `<config>` directive [is patchy](https://github.com/squizlabs/PHP_CodeSniffer/issues/1821), it should be recommended to set the desired `testVersion` either from the command line or in a project-specific custom ruleset.
+* When adding a new framework/CMS specific ruleset, please make sure the file is added to the [Travis script](https://github.com/wimg/PHPCompatibility/blob/master/.travis.yml#L116) to verify the XML consistency.

 Running the Sniff Tests